 Two things are needed to start using QR codes: 1) QR code generator, and 2) QR Code reader.

 QR Code Generator

 Google ‘QR Code generator’ and you’ll get a number of results.
 Most of them are free.
 Some generators allow for more design and color in the QR code than others.
-A couple of recommend sites are Kaywa, Keremerkan, and myQR.
-The code on the left is from myQR.
+A couple of recommend sites are Kaywa and Keremerkan.
 At each site you can choose whether you want a website address (URI), an email, a text message, or other options in your QR code.
 You enter the desired information, click a button, and walla, there’s your QR code!
 You can download it and place it wherever you’d like.